vojodotco/vozmob/html/sites/all/modules/contrib/README.txt

 flag: Let us create unique options on groups (public, moderated, geo-located).

+imageapi: Required by imagecache.

+imagecache: Auto-generate thumbnails for images based on presets.

 jcarousel: Used in the CDH Monterrey view for the group homepage.

 jquery_ui: Used in various places for UI candy.